Bernhard Rensch: Biological rules

 Rensche sought out universal patterns in biology.
 He was responsible for naming Allen's Rule and Gloger's Rule, and proposed what is now called Rensch's rule in 1950.
 It is an allometric law about the relationship between sexual size dimorphism and which sex is larger.
 It observes that across species size dimorphism increases with increasing body size when the male is the larger sex, and decreases with increasing average body size when the female is the larger sex.

 Awards and recognition

 He was awarded the Linnean Society of London's prestigious Darwin-Wallace Medal in 1958.

-Since 2004, the Society for Biological Systematics (GfBS, Germany) has awarded the Bernhard Rensch prize for achievements of young scientists, writing in German or English, in the field of systematics and biodiversity research.
+Since 2004, the German Society for Biological Systematics (GfBS) has awarded the Bernhard Rensch prize for achievements of young scientists, writing in German or English, in the field of systematics and biodiversity research.

 A species of Indonesian lizard, Cryptoblepharus renschi, is named in his honor.

 Works

 This is a select list of books alone and includes English translations.